Registration, Amendments, and Updates

 What trials does NCI expect to be registered in CTRP?

-NCI expects CTRP registration for all new NCI-supported interventional clinical trials and existing NCI-supported interventional trials that were opened to accrual as of or after January 1, 2009.
+NCI expects CTRP registration for all NCI-supported interventional clinical trials and existing NCI-supported interventional trials that were opened to accrual as of or after January 1, 2009.

 "NCI-supported" means "all trials sponsored or otherwise financially supported by NCI."
 For instance, NCI expects all interventional clinical trials, however sponsored, that are conducted in NCI-designated Cancer Centers to be registered (with the exception below).
 Thus, trials that NCI-designated Cancer Centers report as interventional trials in the Cancer Center Data Table 4 Report to NCI are expected to be reported through CTRP.
 Both industry-sponsored and investigator-initiated trials conducted at NCI-designated Cancer Centers should be registered.